ophub/amlogic-s9xxx-openwrt/README.md

 The output variable ${{ env.PACKAGED_OUTPUTPATH }} is the path where the packaged file is located.

-- ### Github.com use Actions packaging instructions
+- ### Use this GitHub Action to packaging instructions

 [For more instructions please see: .yml example](https://github.com/ophub/op/blob/main/.github/workflows/build-openwrt-s9xxx.yml)